quackduck/WarpDrive/README.md

 WarpDrive - Warp across directories
 Usage: wd [<option>] [<pattern> ...]
 Options:
-   -s                              Run ls after warping to a directory --add, -a <path> ...
+   --ls, -s                   Run ls after warping to a directory --add, -a <path> ...
 Add paths to be tracked.
-Paths are automatically added when visited --remove, --rm, -r <path> ...
-Remove paths so they are no longer tracked --list, --ls, -l                List tracked paths and their points, sorted by most --update                        Update WarpDrive to the latest commit --help, -h                      Print this help message
+Paths are automatically added when visited --remove, -r <path> ...
+Remove paths so they are no longer tracked --list, -l                 List tracked paths and their points, sorted by most --update                   Update WarpDrive to the latest commit --help, -h                 Print this help message --version, -v              Print the version of WarpDrive you have   --check, -c                Checks if a newer version is available
 Examples:
    wd
-   wd /
    wd dir-in-pwd
    wd dir-that-was-visited-before
-   wd grand-parent-dir parent-dir child-dir wd parent-dir grand-parent-dir child-dir wd a-part-of-the-full-name-of-some-dir wd /absolute/path/to/somewhere wd -s run-ls-after-warping wd --add dir-to-add wd --remove dir-to-remove wd --list wd --update wd --help
+   wd grand-parent-dir parent-dir child-dir wd parent-dir grand-parent-dir child-dir wd a-part-of-the-name-of-some-dir wd /absolute/path/to/somewhere wd -s run-ls-after-warping wd --add dir-to-add wd --remove dir-to-remove
 Note:
    To go to the home directory don't specify any arguments, i.e. use just `wd` (like cd) When specifying multiple patterns, order doesn't matter except for the last pattern given
-      i.e. WarpDrive will always take you to a directory whose name matches the last pattern If <pattern> is specified after an option, <pattern> will be ignored unless the option is -s -s is accepted silently even if you use any other option (this is so that you can make an alias with -s)
+      i.e. WarpDrive will always take you to a directory whose name matches the last pattern If <pattern> is specified after an option, <pattern> will be ignored unless the option is -s No options can be combined (you can't use any two options at the same time) Any output seen is on stderr

 Refer to https://github.com/quackduck/WarpDrive for more information
 ```